wind-whispered/Ensemble-Learning/README.md

 # Ensemble-Learning
-This is a Ensemble Learning project
+This is a research study on ensemble learning, covering two paper submissions.
+It will be published both in the respective target journals and on GitHub and arXiv.